Muhamed404/Vprofile-App-CI-AWS-Services/README.md

 ![Pipeline Architecture Diagram](AWS-Ci.png) <!-- Replace with actual image path if different -->

 According to the diagram above, the flow is as follows:

-	1. Push Code – Developer pushes changes to Bitbucket.
+1. **Push Code** – Developer pushes changes to Bitbucket.

-	2. AWS CodePipeline – Triggers on every change and orchestrates the workflow.
+2. **AWS CodePipeline** – Triggers on every change and orchestrates the workflow.

-	3. Code Analysis –
+3. **Code Analysis**
-	•	CodeBuild downloads dependencies from AWS CodeArtifact
+   - CodeBuild downloads dependencies from AWS CodeArtifact
-	•	Runs unit tests, Checkstyle, SonarCloud analysis
+   - Runs unit tests, Checkstyle, SonarCloud analysis
-	•	Stops the pipeline if SonarCloud quality gate fails
+   - Stops the pipeline if SonarCloud quality gate fails

-	4. Build Artifact –
+4. **Build Artifact**
-	•	CodeBuild compiles and packages the app
+   - CodeBuild compiles and packages the app
-	•	Pushes the .war artifact to AWS S3
+   - Pushes the `.war` artifact to AWS S3

-	5. Software Testing (Dev Environment) –
+5. **Software Testing (Dev Environment)**
-	•	Artifact is deployed to AWS Elastic Beanstalk (Dev)
+   - Artifact is deployed to AWS Elastic Beanstalk (Dev)
-	•	Automated or manual tests can be run
+   - Automated or manual tests can be run

-	6. Deploy to Production –
+6. **Deploy to Production**
-	•	After validation, the same artifact is promoted and deployed to AWS Elastic Beanstalk (Prod)

-All Maven dependencies are served securely from AWS CodeArtifact to ensure a reproducible build.
+   - After validation, the same artifact is promoted and deployed to AWS Elastic Beanstalk (Prod) All Maven dependencies are served securely from AWS CodeArtifact to ensure a reproducible build.

 ---